DSpenn/HW13_eCommerce/README.md

 [] The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.
 [] The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.
 [] The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.
-  [] Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.
+  [X] Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.
-  [] Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.
+  [X] Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.
   [] Syncs Sequelize models to a MySQL database on the server start.
-  [] Includes column definitions for all four models outlined in the homework instructions.
+  [X] Includes column definitions for all four models outlined in the homework instructions.
-  [] Includes model associations outlined in the homework instructions.
+  [X] Includes model associations outlined in the homework instructions.
-[] Repository has a unique name.
+[X] Repository has a unique name.
-[] Repository follows best practices for file structure and naming conventions.
+[X] Repository follows best practices for file structure and naming conventions.
-[] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+[X] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
-[] Repository contains multiple descriptive commit messages.
+[X] Repository contains multiple descriptive commit messages.
 [] Repository contains quality readme with description and a link to a walkthrough video.

 [] A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
-[] The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.
+[X] The URL of the GitHub repository